Quick Checklist to Evaluate a Home Renovation Contractor - Versa Construction, BC

 Are the trades being hired qualified and ticketed?
 Skilled labour is one of the most valuable components of any renovation.
 A ticketed or "journeyman" trades person holds a certificate from the industry training authority, and has the skill to ensure the safety and quality of your project.
 Although it may be tempting to try to save money by hiring a handyman or a non-certified trade, the cost of hiring an amateur for your renovation often ends up far exceeding the cost of having it done right the first time.

 Does the contractor provide a Fixed Quote?
 Accurately quoting a renovation project is one of the most difficult and risky undertaking for a contractor.
 Often contractors will avoid fixed price quotations to minimize their risk.
 However, in such situations the risk is passed on to the home owner!
 Ask your contractor for a fixed price quote.
 A Fixed-Price Contract (also called a Lump Sum Contract) sets out the total price for the work, including all labour, materials, sub trades, equipment rentals and other expenses.
 Taxes are either included in this price or additional to it - this must be clearly stated.
 Fixed-Price Contracts are most well-suited to a small repair or renovation projects that are straightforward and easy to plan.
 Any changes or adjustments to a fixed-price contract require a written Change Order signed by both parties.

 Are you a member of the Better Business Bureau?
 BBB Accredited businesses undergo a detailed review process and must commit to abide by a set of ethical standards for marketplace conduct.

 Can we contact your past and present clients for references?
 Speaking directly with other homeowners that have direct experience with the contractor can go a long way in helping to decide if the contractor is right for you!

 Award winning expertise.

-Expertise, craftsmanship, and the friendliest faces in the industry - that's what Versa Homes brings to you and your renovation project.
+Expertise, craftsmanship, and the friendliest faces in the industry - that's what Versa Homes brings to you and your custom home build project.